 The Picture-Perfect Fridge

 Those picture-perfect fridge pictures you see on Instagram these days are just that, picture-perfect.
 Even sites like Pinterest make you want to have the best refrigerator ever, whether it’s from the outside or the way the items are organised inside!
 Kind of like how you stage your home before selling it and get dressed up in coordinating outfits for family photos.

 The reality is, most of us don’t have refrigerators that look that perfect, at least not most of the time.
 My fridge looks pretty good on the rare occasion that I clean it, go grocery shopping, and food prep all in the same day.
 But even then my refrigerator doesnâ€™t stay Insta-pretty for very long!

-However, there is something to be said for a well-organized refrigerator.
+However, there is still something to be said for a well-organized refrigerator.
 It can help you eat healthier while also reducing food waste.

 I’m currently working on keeping our refrigerator more consistently organized.
 The same goes for food waste.
 We go through phases of doing really well with minimizing food waste, and then all of a sudden the compost is overflowing.
 This is usually because I didn’t serve the leftovers in time, went grocery shopping without a plan, or forgot about said food item as it sadly wilted or expired in the back of my fridge.